tokenio/sdk-js/README.md

 ### Installation

-Token requires a recent version of npm to build.
+Token requires a recent version of npm/yarn to build.

 Install the npm package: